algbio/SBWT/README.md

                                 rrr-subsetwt (default: plain-matrix)
       --add-reverse-complements
-                                Also add the reverse complement of every k-mer to the index (Warning: this creates a temporary reverse-complemented duplicate of
+                                Also add the reverse complement of every k-mer to the index.
+Warning: this creates a temporary reverse-complemented duplicate of
                                 each input file before construction.
 Make
-                                sure that the directory at --temp-dir can handle this amount of data).
+                                sure that the directory at --temp-dir can handle this amount of data.
+If the input is gzipped, the duplicate will also be
+                                compressed, which might take a while.
       --no-streaming-support    Save space by not building the streaming query support bit vector.
 This leads to slower queries.